• Re-accreditation 23 November 2017

 Course accreditation

-Report on accreditation of two higher education courses of study offered by Engineering Institute of Technology Pty Ltd
+Report on accreditation of two higher education courses of study offered by The Australian College of the Arts

-A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education courses of study offered by Engineering of Technology Pty Ltd for a period of seven years until 18 July 2024:
+A delegate of TEQSA has accredited, under section 49 of the Tertiary Education Quality and Standards Agency Act 2011 (the TEQSA Act), the following higher education courses of study offered by The Australian College of the Arts (Collarts) for a period of four years until 25 October 2021.

-TEQSA has imposed, under section 53 of the TEQSA Act, two conditions on the accreditation of the Master of Engineering (Civil Transportation) and Graduate Diploma of Engineering (Civil Transportation):
+A delegate of TEQSA has imposed, under section 53 of the TEQSA Act, two conditions on the accreditation of the Bachelor of Applied Business (Fashion Marketing):

 Decision